rparikh16/Data-Analysis-Project---Group-12/README.md

 ### ML models we could use
 - Random Forest: This is an ensemble learning method that uses multiple decision trees to improve the accuracy of predictions.
 Reason: It is known for its ability to handle high-dimensional data and is robust to outliers.
-- Logistic Regression: This is a simple yet powerful model that can handle binary classification problems, such as predicting delinquency rates.
+- Linear Regression: This is a simple yet powerful model that can predict if there is a linear relationship between the delinquency rates and the other features.
 It is also easy to interpret and can be used to identify the most important factors that influence the outcome.
 - Neural Networks: This is a powerful model that can handle high dimensional data.
 It can be used to predict a wide range of outcomes, including delinquency rates.
 However, they are complex to interpret and can be time-consuming to train.